swcarpentry/shell-novice/_episodes/02-filedir.md

 {: .language-bash}

-This will turn your terminal into a page with a description of the `ls` command and its options and, if you're lucky, some examples of how to use it.
+This will turn your terminal into a page with a description of the `ls` command and its options and, depending on your version of `ls` and its documentation, some examples of how to use it.

 To navigate through the `man` pages, you may use <kbd>↑</kbd> and <kbd>↓</kbd> to move line-by-line,